rafaelherik/python-api-in-containers/SOLUTION.md

  ```

- When using this repository is important to build the abn-stack repository, as it's referencing the charts in the same repository, to guarantee that all the dependencies are up to date, go to the /deployment/helm/abn-stack folder and run:
+After defining this repository, it's crucial to build the abn-stack repository to ensure all dependencies are up-to-date.
+Navigate to /deployment/helm/abn-stack and execute:

  ```bash
  helm dependencies build